-As representatives of the non-profit sector, we support the important fight by the FATF as well as regional and national policymakers against money laundering and terrorism financing.
-We consider that based on FATF policy and international Human Rights standards, measures taken must be risk based, proportionate and take into account fundamental Human Rights.
+As representatives of the non-profit sector, we support the important fight by the FATF as well as regional and national policy makers against money laundering and terrorism financing.
+We consider that based on FATF policy and international Human Rights standards, measures taken must be risk based, proportionate and must take into account fundamental Human Rights and civic freedoms such as the right of assembly and the right of association and foundation.